osisoft/Edge-Data-Store-Docs/content/sds/indexes/indexes-in-dotnet.md

 | 02:00      | 02:00          | 4                 |
 | 02:00      | 14:00          | 6                 |

-If the `Order` parameter was reversed, with `Recorded` set to 0 and `Time` set to 1, the results would be sorted as follows:
+If the `Order` parameter was reversed, with `Recorded` set to 0 and `Time` set to 1, the results are sorted as follows:

 | **Time**   | **Recorded**   | **Measurement**   |
 |------------|----------------|-------------------|